msitu22/python_docker/README.md

 cd sv2
 docker run -p 3000:3000 --network=cdb-net --name container2 python-docker-2
 `
-#### when running docker network inspect cdb-net now, you should the 2 services containers have been added in the same network:
+##### when running docker network inspect cdb-net now, you should see the 2 services containers have been added in the same network:
 ![image](https://user-images.githubusercontent.com/112602900/217963447-46e7713d-9352-48ad-8d4a-06d10df4b7a4.png)

 #### 11 .
 Verify Docker containers can communicate
 `
 curl http://127.0.0.01:5000/Sunnyvale
 `
-#### when you type in city name(ex:Sunnyvale) after 5000/, you will the below result:
+##### when you type in city name(ex:Sunnyvale) after 5000/, you will the below result:
 ![image](https://user-images.githubusercontent.com/112602900/217963677-39d5cdac-a4cb-49b3-905f-4940d98f8199.png)